Skip to main content

 If you have separate, service-connected conditions that qualify for SMC ratings under two (or more) different levels between L and N ½, then you will be given one SMC rating under Level O, the highest level.

-For example, if a veteran has both feet amputated (below the knee), he/she would qualify for Level L. If he/she also had both hands amputated (below the elbow), he/she would qualify for Level M as well.
+For example, if a veteran has both feet amputated (below the knee), they would qualify for Level L. If they also had both hands amputated (below the elbow), they would qualify for Level M as well.
 Since there is no level that lists the amputation of all four extremities as a qualifying condition, VA would award SMC under Level O.

 For any of the above situations, you cannot be “bumped up” past Level O, the highest level of compensation.
 So, if a condition already qualifies for Level O, it cannot be raised any further.